Drugs & Medications - Methylphen oral

 Check with your physician if you have any of the following:

-Autonomic Neuropathy, Myasthenia Gravis, Increased Pressure in Eyes, Increased Cardiovascular Event Risk, High Blood Pressure, Disease of the Arteries of the Heart, Abnormal Heart Rhythm, Chronic Heart Failure, Disease of the Heart and Blood Vessels, Thrombotic Thrombocytopenic Purpura, Presence of Polyps in the Nose, Failure of Esophageal Sphincter to Relax, Condition in which Stomach Acid is Pushed Into the Esophagus, Stomach or Intestinal Ulcer, Burning Stomach, Narrowing of Opening Between Stomach and Small Intestine, Hiatal Hernia, Severe Ulcerative Colitis, Toxic Megacolon, Paralysis of the Intestines, Atony of Colon, Liver Problems, Severe Liver Disease, Bleeding of the Stomach or Intestines, Kidney Disease, Serious Kidney Problems, Blockage of Urinary Bladder, Enlarged Prostate, Body Temperature More Than 101 Degrees F, Shock caused by a Decrease in Blood Volume, Abnormal Liver Function Tests, Pregnancy, A Mother who is Producing Milk and Breastfeeding, Overactive Thyroid causing Life-Threatening Symptoms, Overactive Thyroid Gland, Diabetes, Inadequate Vitamin K, Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency, Anemia from Pyruvate Kinase and G6PD Deficiencies, Very Serious Loss of Body Water, Water Retention, Anemia, Hemophilia, Decrease in the Blood-Clotting Protein Prothrombin, Blood Clotting Disorder, Increased Risk of Bleeding
+Autonomic Neuropathy, Myasthenia Gravis, Increased Pressure in Eyes, Increased Cardiovascular Event Risk, High Blood Pressure, Disease of the Arteries of the Heart, Abnormal Heart Rhythm, Chronic Heart Failure, Disease of the Heart and Blood Vessels, Thrombotic Thrombocytopenic Purpura, Presence of Polyps in the Nose, Failure of Esophageal Sphincter to Relax, Condition in which Stomach Acid is Pushed Into the Esophagus, Stomach or Intestinal Ulcer, Burning Stomach, Narrowing of Opening Between Stomach and Small Intestine, Hiatal Hernia, Severe Ulcerative Colitis, Toxic Megacolon, Paralysis of the Intestines, Atony of Colon, Liver Problems, Severe Liver Disease, Bleeding of the Stomach or Intestines, Kidney Disease, Severe Renal Impairment, Blockage of Urinary Bladder, Enlarged Prostate, Body Temperature More Than 101 Degrees F, Shock caused by a Decrease in Blood Volume, Abnormal Liver Function Tests, Pregnancy, A Mother who is Producing Milk and Breastfeeding, Overactive Thyroid causing Life-Threatening Symptoms, Overactive Thyroid Gland, Diabetes, Inadequate Vitamin K, Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency, Anemia from Pyruvate Kinase and G6PD Deficiencies, Very Serious Loss of Body Water, Water Retention, Anemia, Hemophilia, Decrease in the Blood-Clotting Protein Prothrombin, Blood Clotting Disorder, Increased Risk of Bleeding

 BENZOIC ACID (DO NOT USE, NOT SCREENED) BENZOATE ANALOGUES BELLADONNA ALKALOIDS (DO NOT USE RETIRED CODE) METHENAMINE SALTS (DO NOT USE, NOT SCREENED) BLUE DYE METHYLENE BLUE SALICYLATES NSAIDS (NON-STEROIDAL ANTI-INFLAMMATORY DRUG)